Timecrimes: Plot

-After removing his bandages, Héctor 2 convinces the scientist to send him back several seconds before he initially appears.
-He finds a van and runs Héctor 2 off the road, but crashes as well, knocking himself out.
-Upon waking, he informs the scientist he has failed to stop Héctor 2 by any means.
-He encounters the woman again, startling her into screaming, though she does not recognize him as her assailant.
+After removing his bandages, Héctor 2 convinces the scientist to send him back several seconds before Héctor 2 initially appears.
+This causes him to become Héctor 3, who uses a van to run Héctor 2 off the road, but crashes as well, knocking himself out.
+Upon waking, Héctor 3 informs the scientist he has failed to stop Héctor 2.
+Héctor 3 encounters the woman again, startling her into screaming, though she does not recognize him as her assailant.
 Since Héctor 2 has heard her scream, Héctor 3 and the woman flee to Héctor's house.
 They become separated.
 Héctor 3 finds and hides his wife, then realizes what has to happen / will happen / has already happened.
-He finds the woman, cuts her ponytail off, gives her his wife's coat, and tells her to hide upstairs.
+He finds the woman, cuts her ponytail off, gives her his wife's coat and tells her to hide upstairs.
 Héctor 2 chases her onto the roof.
-Héctor 3 sits on his lawn with his wife, as Héctor 2 accidentally kills the woman, then drives off – heading back to the lab to become Héctor 3.
+Héctor 3 sits on his lawn with his wife as Héctor 2 accidentally kills the woman, then drives off – heading back to the lab to become Héctor 3.
 Emergency vehicles are heard approaching in the distance.